hunterf2278/sep10-freedom-project/prep/content.md

   * It is a digital typewriter with an LCD screen.
   * There are no distractions on it since it doesn't connect to the interent.
 This means you can't switch tabs.
   * But it still does use electricty.
-  * It is easy to carry whcih means you cna type on the go.
+  * It is easy to carry which means you can type on the go.
   * Since the screen is small and has a low angle no one can look over your  shoulder at your work, whic means you have privacy.

 * 2nd hardware: BYOK
  * Link: (https://www.kickstarter.com/projects/byok/byok-the-ultimate-distraction-free-writing-tool)
  * This device has no apps, no notifactions, and no distractions.
 That way people can focus and write faster and better.
  * With this device you need to use a keyboard, but it can be any keyboard of your choice.
 That way your writing is bettter since you are more comfortable.
+ * Byok has a portable and compaxt design that is easy to carry so you can take your work and inspiration with you, where you go.
+ * Since the BYOK isn't physcially attactehd to a computer, you can move it into any viweing postions that's comfortable for you.Also, you can attach it to a taller magnetic stand if you want it to be at eye level.
+ * The Byok is afforadable without sacrifixng qualit.